mo-arvan/rescience-submission-73/README.md

 ## Installation

-To clone this repository, use `git clone https://github.com/AugustinChrtn/Reproduction/` Then, install the requiremed libraries indicated in the `requirement.txt` file.
+To clone this repository, use `git clone https://github.com/AugustinChrtn/Reproduction/` Then, install the requiremed libraries indicated in the `requirements.txt` file.

 Once these two steps are done, you can:
 * (Optional) Launch `generation_env.py` to generate the environments.